Department of Midwifery Degree Programs

 MA in Maternal-Child Health Systems program is primarly online with two on campus weekend intensives, one at the beginning of the program and one a year later right before commencement.
 This allows maternal-child health professionals to gain a Master's degree while staying in their home communities.

-Located just north of Seattle, Bastyr University is home to multiple top degree programs in the natural health sciences.
-Midwifery class sizes are small, averaging 18-20 students in each cohort.
-Because our blended curriculum combines online learning with monthly face-to-face intensives, many of our students live outside of the Seattle area.
+Department of Midwifery class sizes are small, averaging 18-20 students in each cohort in the MS program and 7-12 in the MA program.
+Both programs utilize blended curriculums combining online learning with face-to-face intensives, many of our students live outside of the Seattle area.

 The mission of the Department of Midwifery is to educate and inspire leaders in midwifery and maternal health systems.

 A learning environment free from institutionalized racism, dedicated to social justice and a culturally versatile approach to maternal health care provision

 The Bastyr Department of Midwifery recognizes that systemic inequity results in poor pregnancy and birth outcomes, including higher rates of preterm birth, low birth weight, and deaths of mothers and babies, in addition to many other adverse health outcomes.
 Individuals, families and communities experience discrimination and systemic oppression based on race, ethnicity, economic status, formal education, ability, religion, age, sexual orientation, gender identity, language, citizenship status and other identities.